Poland

 • Introduction of a ‘minimum income tax’ for all entities subject to CIT (including tax capital groups) whose share of income in revenues (other than from capital gains) calculated for tax purposes is less than a profitability ratio (currently established at 2%) or which made a loss for a given tax year.
 The minimum income tax was initially introduced as of 2022, and subsequently changed by multiple modifications as well as suspension until 31 December 2023.
 Thus, effectively, the minimum tax comes into force in the amended structure starting from 2024.

-• Extension of controlled foreign company (CFC) regulations (as of 2022) by:
+• Extension of CFC regulations (as of 2022) by:

-• the change of a CFC definition (extending the co-owners relations who no longer have to be related parties, and extending the scope of the so-called 'list of passive revenues');
+• the change of a CFC definition (extending the co-owners relations who no longer have to be related parties, and extending the scope of the so-called 'list of passive revenues')

-• addition of two new CFC status tests - related to the value of assets (i.e. shares in other companies, real estate, movable property, intangible assets, receivables) owned by a foreign entity.
+• addition of two new CFC status tests related to the value of assets (i.e. shares in other companies, real estate, movable property, intangible assets, receivables) owned by a foreign entity.

 What is more, the amendment adopted as of 2023 introduced clarifying provisions of the definition of a subsidiary entity, rules for CFC income determination, and the premise of a high profitability of the foreign entity in relation to its assets.

 • Introduction of the provisions on so-called ’diverted profits‘, aimed at eliminating the possibility of obtaining tax benefits through the transfer of profits to related entities resident in tax jurisdictions with a marginal effective tax rate lower than 14.25%.
 The new regulations on diverted profits replaced the provisions on the limitation of costs incurred towards related entities (article 15e of the CIT Act repealed at the end of 2021).
-These rules came into force as of 2022, and were further amended for clarification and imposement of due care obligations on taxpayers (effective from 2023).
+These rules came into force as of 2022 and were further amended for clarification and imposement of due care obligations on taxpayers (effective from 2023).

-• Starting from 2022, application of the pay-and-refund mechanism on withholding tax should take place with regard to passive payments (i.e. dividends, interest, license fees) to foreign related entities exceeding PLN 2 million per year.
+• Starting from 2022, application of the pay-and-refund mechanism on withholding tax (WHT) should take place with regard to passive payments (i.e. dividends, interest, license fees) to foreign related entities exceeding 2 million Polish zloty (PLN) per year.
 In such cases, a tax remitter is required to automatically collect the tax at the statutory domestic rate (19% or 20%), regardless of the possible application of tax exemptions or reduced rates.
 Subsequently, the taxpayer/remitter has the right to claim for a WHT refund.
 However, such passive payments may benefit from reduced rates or exemptions at source, provided that:

-• a ruling (binding opinion) on the application of reduced rates / exemptions is obtained (valid for three years), or
+• a ruling (binding opinion) on the application of reduced rates/exemptions is obtained (valid for three years), or

 • a certification process is carried out by the payer, which will be concluded with the submission of a remitter's statement.